 Back at the houseboat, Dorothy Young is going out on a date with Karl, telling her husband not to wait up, and apologises to Cathy, saying they thought the boat was being burgled.
 She insinuates that Young often ‘works late’ at the office with Jean.
-After they leave Young offers her 45/- per share.
-She says the Brigadier offered 45/6 and he suggests they can go to 46/- but Cathy says Miss Ellis wouldn’t like it.
+After they leave Young offers her 45 shillings per share.
+She says the Brigadier offered 45/6 and he suggests they can go to 46 shillings but Cathy says Miss Ellis wouldn’t like it.
 Young scoffs that she’s just a secretary and has only been with them for a year, working in the same position for a Swiss company beforehand.

 On the desk are the Brigadier’s revolver and Cade’s half-burnt cheroot.
-Young phones the police and Cathy grimly observes, "And now we are three” after slipping a handkerchief out of the dead man’s hand.
+Young phones the police and Cathy grimly observes, “So now we are three” after slipping a handkerchief out of the dead man’s hand.

 Young is late to the meeting and tells Karl everything’s ready for him on the way in.
 Cathy makes her report on the company, advocating a change of management and causing great uproar as they realise she’s sold out; Cade appears and confirms he now holds 61% ordinaries and 23% preferential.
 Young is outraged and registers his protest and offers his resignation.

 Miss Ellis tells Cathy she’s let everyone down badly and she should have told them she’d sold out.
 Cathy says that would have been suicidal and produces the handkerchief she found in the Brigadier’s hand, showing it has Miss Ellis’ lipstick on it.
 Cathy says she’s the only one who could have got close enough to the Brigadier and Anderson without their suspecting, and she probably followed Reynolds quietly into the butts and when he checked the target she struck.
-Cathy wanders towards the target and Miss Ellis puts on her gloves; when Cathy turns to face her, she has the rifle in her hands.
+Cathy walks towards the targets and Miss Ellis puts on her gloves; when Cathy turns to face her, she has the rifle in her hands.

 Miss Ellis fires three shots at Cathy.
-George comes down the stairs, telling her the rifle was loaded with blanks, and Cathy leads her at pistol-point up the stairs to two waiting bobbies.
+George comes down the stairs, telling her the rifle was loaded with blanks at Mrs Gale’s request, and Cathy leads her at pistol-point up the stairs to two waiting bobbies.

 Cathy arrives at Cade’s to find he and Steed are discussing finance.
 Cade tells her that her ‘broker’ is a shrewd man.
-She gives him the stock report and he tells her she shouldn’t have bothered as he sold Anderson’s last night to a Japanese consortium.
+She gives him the stock report and he tells her she shouldn’t have bothered as he sold Anderson’s last night to a Japanese syndicate.
 Steed confirms that the river police intercepted the boat and recovered the guns and Cade asks Cathy to lunch to learn all about it; Steed says she can’t as she’s having lunch with him, then openly says, “You don’t want to get mixed up with the likes of him.
 There’s no knowing where you’ll end up!”
-Cathy grins and says, “Dinner!", giving Cade the thumbs up and he returns the words and gesture.
+Cathy grins and says, “Dinner!” while giving Cade the thumbs up and he returns the word and gesture.